mran3/prodigious-test/README.md

-# prodigious-test
-web app made with react
+# Example web app made with react

 For running it run:
 1) npm install